Leadership and Can Do

 So I went in myself, and that was the absolute right decision, though it means even longer hours than I’m already spending for the work I must do.
 Everyone was lovely.
 I’ve never seen so many men reaching repeatedly for that hand sanitizer!

 I watched the Dallas mayor give a special report last night (Saturday the 21st) on the news.
-There is still very little testing going on in Texas so our numbers are false.
+There is still very little testing in Texas so our numbers are false.
 Dallas has the most now, but is also the site of free drive through testing for people who meet qualifications.

 Here is what the mayor said in his special report.
 I’m not sure the news of this will reach you, so I want you to know this.
 Just as we did during WWII, converting factories for war time, we must do that now.
-Those who can, begin making the things we need for the shortages we are facing.
+Those who can, should begin making the things we need for the shortages we are facing.
 Shortages for the health of our first responders and medical community, ventilators, and the like.
 He said we could no longer wait for the Federal Government to issue this call, we must do it ourselves.
 It’s like the lab in Washington, studying the spread of flu, which noticed the high number of flu negative swabs they had which likely were CV19.
 The leader there decided to test regardless of fed rules not to, and when confirmed she informed the local public health organization.
 Of course, the feds then shut down her lab, but she made the absolute right decision and tipped off the state just before the nursing home patients began to die.

 I’m reminded how much I love the American people.
 We do have leaders among us, we’ve always been a “can do” people, and that has not changed.
 Let’s keep finding our “can do” through this, realize the priorities here, and do what we must to get through this.